DanielSeanBrown/coding-challenges/hackerranck/SQL/README.md

-Collection of SQL coding challenges from HackerRanck
+Collection of SQL coding challenges from HackerRanck.
+All work was done using MySQL.